Gateway Flag Football

 • Coaches must follow NFL FLAG philosophies, coaching guidelines, and code of conduct.

-• Defense: coaches coach from the sideline.
+• Defense: coaches coach from the sideline (except 4/5U).

 • Offense: coaches may be on the field but must start 5 yards behind the nearest offensive player.